 General.
 The issuer and Lloyds Bank Corporate Markets plc, as swap counterparty, will enter into an interest rate swap agreement documented by an ISDA master agreement with the swap counterparty for the sole purpose of hedging the interest rate risk relating to the Class A notes and the Class B notes.
-On each payment date, on a net basis, the issuer will pay to the swap counterparty amounts in Sterling calculated by reference to a fived rate of interest equal to 0.602% and the swap counterparty will pay to the issuer amounts in Sterling calculated by reference to a floating rate of interest equal to compounded daily SONIA calculated on a notional amount equal to the lesser of (a) principal amount outstanding of the Class A notes and the Class B notes and (b) a predefined amortisation schedule which is based on the projected amortisation of the Class B notes assuming the receivables have a 0% default rate and prepay at a constant prepayment rate of 0%), provided that if the floating amount is less than zero because compounded daily SONIA is less than zero, then the floating amount will be zero.
-The issuer will represent not to enter into any derivative contracts other than for the purposes of hedging the interest rate risk of the receivables described above.
+On each payment date, on a net basis, the issuer will pay to the swap counterparty amounts in Sterling calculated by reference to a fixed rate of interest equal to 0.141% and the swap counterparty will pay to the issuer amounts in Sterling calculated by reference to a floating rate of interest equal to compounded daily SONIA calculated on a notional amount equal to the lesser of (a) principal amount outstanding of the Class A notes and the Class B notes and (b) a predefined amortisation schedule which is based on the projected amortisation of the Class A notes and the Class B notes assuming the receivables have a 0% default rate and prepay at a constant prepayment rate of 0%).